Reducing our own business emissions

 We are committed to reducing our climate impact across the entire value chain, with a particular focus on helping our customers and partners lower their emissions and achieve their climate targets.
 We have expanded our product offering to household and business customers to enable them to lower their footprint and/or produce energy themselves.
 Examples include low-CO2 heat and electricity, e-vehicle charging solutions, solar panels, heat pumps, smart thermostats and homes, and more.
 We strive to provide transparency on the climate footprint of our products through life cycle assessments and Environmental Product Declarations.
 We are also cooperating with energy intensive businesses to reduce CO2 emissions through the electrification of industrial processes.

 The combination of CHP, renewable heat and heat storage create opportunities for flexible heat and power generation with low CO2 emissions.
-In our partnerships with the cities of Uppsala, Berlin and Amsterdam, we are working on plans to develop a path to climate neutrality and still deliver on our customers’ expectations of the supply of affordable electricity and heat.
+In our partnerships with the cities of Uppsala, Berlin and Amsterdam, we are working on plans to develop a path to climate neutrality while ensuring we still deliver on our customers’ expectations of the supply of affordable electricity and heat.